-A beautiful sand beach and a dock is provided for swimmers.
+A beautiful sand beach is provided for swimmers.
 Changing areas and showers contribute to the appeal of this swimming area.

 Non-powered watercraft and boats with electric motors only (up to 4-1/2 horsepower) are permitted on the lake.
 Rowboat, Kayak and Canoes are available for rent.